khawley/git-tutorial-gitbook/04_remotes/07_contribution_workflow.md

 ## Forking Access

 If you don't have edit access to a repo, you'll need to fork first, but most of your steps will look very similar.
-You'll also have _two_ remotes here, your forked remote repo, and the original remote repo.
+You'll also have _two_ remotes here, your forked remote repo (`origin`), and the original remote repo (we'll name `source`).

 1) Fork the project on GitHub.